LJMUAstroecology/flirpy/README.md

 * FLIR Duo Pro R (image post-processing)
 * TeAx Fusion Zoom (image post-processing)
 * FLIR Lepton (PureThermal board, capture+telemetry only)

+**If your camera is not on this list and it does not produce SEQ files, then flirpy probably does not support it.
+Many of FLIR's cameras use proprietary bluetooth interfaces for control and there are no APIs available.**

 Coming soon